 The Art of Weaving

-In this class, students will learn how to execute their own weaving project.
+In this class, students will learn how to execute their own weaving project using a table-top loom.
 This includes (but not limited to) calculating material based on design, loom set up, discussing material and color choices, group discussions on weaving as a contemporary art medium, and individual instruction throughout the process.
 All levels welcome.

 Print & Paper Arts